 One By One

-There are many developments that take place during a child’s first twelve months of living.
+There are many developments that take place during a child’s first twelve months of life.
 Among them is the eruption of the first baby teeth.
 Baby teeth typically begin to enter the mouth between 4-6 months.
-By their first birthday, children usually have their front teeth erupted into place with the back teeth soon to follow.
 It is important to start children on the right path of good oral hygiene practices to ensure a lifetime of a healthy smile.
 Here’s what to do:

-- Begin cleaning your baby’s mouth during the first few days after birth by wiping the gums with a clean, moist gauze pad or washcloth.
+- Begin cleaning your baby’s mouth by wiping the gums with a clean, moist gauze pad or washcloth.

 - Do not put your child to bed with a bottle.